 How do I raise funds?

-If you have never raised funds before, $1,250 can seem like a scary amount.
+If you have ever raised funds before, $1,250 can seem like a scary amount.
 You will be surprised how individuals respond to you when you tell them what you are doing and that you need their “help” in achieving your goal.
-The most popular fundraising techniques that our riders use are:
+The most popular fundraising techniques that our riders and crew use are:

 - Raise funds as part of a team